 For more seasoned investors, M1 Finance gives them the opportunity to give a more sophisticated tilt to the Simple Path to Wealth by layering on more value and small-cap stocks.

-They can follow recommended investment portfolios of experts like Paul Merriman, or further customize it based on their own research.
+They can follow the recommended investment portfolios of experts like Paul Merriman, or further customize it based on their own research.
 So it’s still the Simple Path to Wealth, but with a smidge of complexity to increase the likelihood of maximizing returns.